When it comes to personal finances and budgeting, Personal Capital is a very popular favorite. And with good reason!

 Personal Capital isn’t tailored for small business accounting, calculating quarterly taxes, monitoring your cash flow, or for viewing year-end tax reports.

 That’s when I turn to GoDaddy Online Bookkeeping (previously called Outright) because it hits all those points for my freelance business.

 What is GoDaddy Bookkeeping?

-GoDaddy Bookkeeping is a bit simpler to use and more convenient than an accounting program like QuickBooks Self-Employed.
+GoDaddy Bookkeeping is a bit easier to use and more convenient than an accounting program like QuickBooks Self-Employed.
 Which is why I prefer to use GoDaddy’s software over QBSE.